petrisch/todo-nu/README.md

 - [x] Support - [o] for half done indented lists
 - [x] Take the project from the title of the last h1 upwards the file

 - [x] Give it some colors and emojis 🤡
+- [x] Give the possibility to exclude subdirectories from search TODO OS "Error 123" on windows
+- [x] Give back all projects or contexts like: tn --list -p
 - [ ] Make searchpaths a list
-- [x] Give the possibility to exclude subdirectories from search TODO OS "Error 123" on windows
 - [ ] Add some tests from http://www.nushell.sh/book/testing.html
 - [ ] Add a config for depth to show only unindented items per default
 - [ ] Group issues by files where they came from